roxanadrv/deep-learning-challenge/report.md

 The developed neural network model demonstrated promising results in predicting the success of funded projects for Alphabet Soup.
 However, the target accuracy of 75% remained unattained despite exhaustive optimization attempts.
 These efforts underscored the challenges in tuning deep learning models and the complexities of the dataset.

+As a recommendation for further exploration, considering alternative models such as Gradient Boosting Machines (GBMs) or Random Forest could offer different insights and possibly improve prediction accuracy.
+These models can handle non-linear relationships and interactions between features differently than neural networks, which might prove beneficial depending on the underlying patterns of the data.
+Additionally, ensemble methods that combine predictions from multiple models could also be explored to enhance predictive performance.